Last Updated on

 As one can guess, the first sacking of the capital happened following the British victory over the Spanish forces in the 1762 Battle of Manila.
 The two-week battle—part of the larger Seven Years’ War pitting several European powers against each other—was a lopsided one as the unprepared Spanish found themselves faced against a formidable British armada consisting of 15 warships and more than 6,000 men.

-Following its fall in October 6, Manila was subjected by the invaders to 40 hours of anguish as British forces raped, razed, pillaged, and looted the capital.
-Buildings—including government offices, churches and convents—were ransacked while civilians were raped and killed by the enemy.
+Following its fall on October 6, Manila was subjected by the invaders to 40 hours of anguish as British forces raped, razed, pillaged, and looted the capital.
+Buildings—including government offices, churches, and convents—were ransacked while civilians were raped and killed by the enemy.

 Looted by the victors were not only money and valuables but also important documents and records as well.
 Not only that, the British also compelled the defeated Spanish to pay the humiliating sum of four million Mexican silver dollars as ransom for the city and its inhabitants.

 In the end, the order was restored on October 10 following the arrival of the designated civilian authority Governor General Dawsonne Drake.
 However, the damage had been done: millions of pesos in important cultural treasures and documents were lost to the pillagers.